A new identity of Dickson polynomials: Splitting field of .

 It remains to prove that $x^{q+1} - x + 1/b$ has the same splitting field as well.
 If $r$ is a root of $x^{q+1}-x+1/b$, then $br$ is a root of $x^{q+1}-b^q x + b^q$, because

-This shows $\SF(x^{q+1}-x+1/b;F) = \SF(x^{q+1}-b^q x + b^q;F)$. \end{proof}
+This shows $\SF(x^{q+1}-x+1/b;\F) = \SF(x^{q+1}-b^q x + b^q;\F)$. \end{proof}

-\section{Expressing roots of $C(x)+a$ in terms of $\SF(x^{q+1}+ax+a;F)$}
+\section{Expressing roots of $C(x)+a$ in terms of $\SF(x^{q+1}+ax+a;\F)$}

-Now we apply the theory from Section~\ref{qplus1Sec} to derive formulas expressing the roots of $C(x)+a$ in terms of the roots of $x^{q+1}+ax+a$, where $0\ne a \in F$.
-For the remainder of this article, we are working in characteristic~2; in particular $q=2^n>2$.
+Now we apply the theory from Section~\ref{qplus1Sec} to derive formulas expressing the roots of $C(x)+a$ in terms of the roots of $x^{q+1}+ax+a$, where $0\ne a \in \F$.
+For the remainder of this article, char$(\F)=2$ and $q=2^n>2$.
+(See {\it Notation} in Section~\ref{sec:Intro}.)

-Let $e,u\in\cj F$ satisfy
+Let $e,u\in\cj \F$ satisfy

 Proposition~\ref{eRelation} showed that the roots of $x^{q+1} + a^2 x + a^2$ are